Minimum Degree Requirements

 - Test of English as a Foreign Language (TOEFL) for non-US residents.

 Please note the minimum TOEFL score for this program is 100.
 Applicants must have the equivalent of a US bachelor’s degree, which consists of 16 years of formal education.

 Review of Graduate Applications

+Applications submitted prior to the June 1 deadline will be reviewed and receive an admissions decision within six weeks.
 The UVM Medical Laboratory Science program considers several factors when reviewing an application to the graduate program.
-There are several components that are considered.
 Specifically, and not in any order of importance, the Department is interested in:

 - Undergraduate/Pre-professional Grades (GPA 3.0 or higher)

 - Letters of Recommendation